csainty/csainty.github.io/_posts/2011-11-29-tutorial-nancy-mongodb-appharbor.md

 ![GitIgnore](/images/1382874053656.png)

-Start by hitting the “Add default” button, remove the *.exe line as we want to include the nuget.exe which was added by NuGetPowerTools.
-Then add a line “[P]ackages\” at the bottom to filter out the packages folder.
+Start by hitting the “Add default” button, remove the `*.exe` line as we want to include the `nuget.exe` which was added by NuGetPowerTools.
+Then add a line `[Pp]ackages\` at the bottom to filter out the packages folder.
 This folder contains all the NuGet packages which will be downloaded on the AppHarbor build server by NuGetPowerTools.

 Now you should be able to Commit the changes from the Commands menu.

-### Deploying to AppHarbor
+#### Deploying to AppHarbor

 Still in GitExtensions, from the Remotes menu choose “manage remote repositories”, click the new button, give it a name and paste in the Git url you were provided when creating your AppHarbor application.
 Remotes are simply other copies of a repository that you can push code to and pull code from.